What Administrative Services Managers Do

 - Develop, manage, and monitor records

-- Recommend changes to policies or procedures in order to improve operations, such as changing what supplies are kept or how to improve recordkeeping
+- Recommend changes to policies or procedures in order to improve operations, such as reassessing supplies or recordkeeping

-- Monitor the facility to ensure that it remains safe, secure, and well maintained
+- Monitor the facility to make sure that it remains safe, secure, and well maintained

 - Oversee the maintenance and repair of machinery, equipment, and electrical and mechanical systems

-- Ensure that facilities meet environmental, health, and security standards and comply with government regulations
+- Make sure that facilities meet environmental, health, and security standards and comply with regulations

-Administrative services managers plan, coordinate, and direct a broad range of services that allow organizations to operate efficiently.
-An organization may have several managers who oversee activities that meet the needs of multiple departments, such as mail, printing and copying, recordkeeping, security, building maintenance, and recycling.
+Administrative services managers plan, coordinate, and direct a broad range of activities that allow organizations to run efficiently.
+An organization may have several managers who oversee services for multiple departments, such as mail, printing and copying, recordkeeping, security, building maintenance, and recycling.

-An administrative services manager might be responsible for making sure that the organization has the supplies and services it needs.
-In addition, an administrative services manager who is responsible for coordinating space allocation might take into account employee morale and available funds when determining the best way to arrange a given physical space.
+Specific tasks and responsibilities may vary.
+For example, an administrative services manager might be responsible for making sure that the organization has the supplies and services it needs.
+An administrative services manager who coordinates space allocation might consider employee morale and available funds when determining how to arrange a physical space.

 The following are examples of types of administrative services managers:

 Facility managers oversee buildings, grounds, equipment, and supplies.
-Their duties fall into several categories, including overseeing operations and maintenance, planning and managing projects, and dealing with environmental factors.
+Their responsibilities cover several categories, including operations, maintenance, and planning and managing projects.

-Facility managers may oversee renovation projects to improve efficiency or ensure that facilities meet government regulations and environmental, health, and security standards.
-For example, they may influence building renovation projects by recommending energy-saving alternatives or efficiencies that reduce waste.
-In addition, facility managers continually monitor the facility to ensure that it remains safe, secure, and well maintained.
-Facility managers also are responsible for directing staff, including grounds maintenance workers, janitors and building cleaners, and general maintenance and repair workers.
+Facility managers may oversee renovation projects to improve efficiency or to meet regulations and environmental, health, and security standards.
+For example, they may recommend energy-saving alternatives or efficiencies that reduce waste.
+In addition, they continually monitor the facility to make sure that it remains safe, secure, and well maintained.
+Facility managers also direct staff, including grounds maintenance workers, janitors and building cleaners, and general maintenance and repair workers.

 Records and information managers develop, monitor, and manage an organization’s records.
-They provide information to executive management and ensure that employees throughout the organization follow information and records management guidelines.
-They may direct the operations of on-site or off-site records facilities.
-They should be familiar with the technology that is used to manage both physical and electronic records.
-Records and information managers also work closely with an organization’s attorneys, technology, and business operations personnel.
+They provide information to chief executives and ensure that employees follow records and information management guidelines.
+They may direct the operations of onsite or offsite records facilities.
+These managers also work closely with an organization’s attorneys and its technology and business operations staff.
 Records and information managers do not handle medical records, which are administered by medical and health services managers.